JeremyRand/virt-gtk/README.md

 sudo ./virt-gtk-update
 ```

-This will create a launcher for each VM that you currently have.
+This will create an application in your desktop launcher for each VM that you currently have.
 You'll need to redo this whenever you create, delete, or rename a VM.

-Then, to run a VM, go to the `launchers` folder that was created, and run the `.desktop` file corresponding to the VM you want.
-If you have a lot of launchers and want to search by name substring, just use your file manager (e.g. Dolphin) for that.
+To run a VM, just choose it in your desktop launcher (it'll be in the `System` category).
+You can search for VM's in your desktop launcher just like you would search for other applications.

 What, were you hoping it would be more complicated than that?